 - Review your reports to identify potential errors and mistakes.

-- Dispute any errors you find with the credit bureau that issued the report.
+- Dispute any items you find, either with the credit bureau that issued the report or with the credit issuer that furnished the information.

-- Wait 30 days while the credit bureau attempts to verify the information with the credit issuer.
+- Wait 30-45 days while the credit bureau or issuer attempts to verify the information.

-- If the credit bureau cannot verify the item, it must be removed.
+- If the information can’t be verified, then it must be removed.

-- The bureau must provide a new copy of your credit report so you can confirm it has the correct information.
+- You will receive a free copy of your credit report, so you can confirm the information was removed.

 If you go through the credit repair process for free, you do all of the above steps on your own.
 Here’s what your part of the process will look like in practice: